 As the #MCU expands, more and more characters are introduced.
 Reaching upwards of 64 characters with the potential to star in #InfinityWar, #Marvel needs to drop some before introducing more.
 After some research, thought, and revisits, I have put a theory together.
-In this post I will break the theory down into four sections and explain the impact I think it could have on the dynamic of the Avengers.
+In this post I will break the theory down into five sections and explain the impact I think it could have on the dynamic of the Avengers.

 Zemo's Ulterior Motive

 In #CivilWar, Daniel Bruhl's Baron Zemo was a less-than-impressive villain with a seriously questionable plan that relied on coincidences way too often.
 He also has a couple of lines in the movie that just don't fit unless he had another motive that we will see played out in future films.

 Roughly halfway through, he says he wants "to see an empire fall," which we assume means the empire of the Avengers.
 However, when talking to Martin Freeman's Everett Ross about his plan after its blatant failure and the settling of the Avengers' feud (at the end of the film), he says something that doesn't make sense at all.

 Ross: "To see it fail so spectacularly."

 The camera lingers on Ross' face for an unusually long time.
 His plan did fail spectacularly.
 Unless, that is, his plan was not to tear the Avengers apart from the inside as explained in the film, but to kill Tony Stark.
 After all, Tony had created the robot (Ultron) that caused the deaths of Zemo's family.
 This would certainly make Civil War a much more interesting film and would contribute much more to the MCU than it already does.